-The TMs each have one or more output pins with the label TPn.
+The TMs each have one output pin with the label TPn.
 When the TM is in the Compare Match Output Mode, these pins can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
 The external TPn output pin is also the pin where the TM generates the PWM output waveform.
-As the TM output pins are pin-shared with other function, the TM output function must first be setup using registers.
-A single bit in one of the registers determines if its associated pin is to be used as an external TM output pin or if it is to have another function.
-The number of output pins for each TM type and device is different, the details are provided in the accompanying table.
+The TPn pin acts as an input when the TM is setup to operate in the Capture Input Mode.
+As the TPn pins are pin-shared with other functions, the TPn pin function is enabled or disabled according to the internal TM on/off control, operation mode and output control settings.
+When the corresponding TM configuration selects the TPn pin to be used as an output pin, the associated pin will be setup as an external TM output pin.
+If the TM configuration selects the TPn pin to be setup as an input pin, the input signal supplied on the associated pin can be derived from an external signal and other pin-shared output function.
+If the TM configuration determines that the TPn pin function is not used, the associated pin will be controlled by other pin-shared functions.
+The details of the TPn pin for each TM type and device are provided in the accompanying table.